O(1) scheduler

-An O(1) scheduler (pronounced "O of 1 scheduler", "Big O of 1 scheduler", or "constant time scheduler") is a kernel scheduling design that can schedule processes within a constant amount of time, regardless of how many processes are running on the operating system.
+An O(1) scheduler (pronounced "O of 1 scheduler", "Big O of 1 scheduler", or "constant time scheduler") using the terminology from Big O notation in algorithm analysis is a kernel scheduling design that can schedule processes within a constant amount of time, regardless of how many processes are running on the operating system.
 This is an improvement over previously used O(n) schedulers, which schedule processes in an amount of time that scales linearly based on the amounts of inputs.

-In the realm of real-time operating systems, deterministic execution is key, and an O(1) scheduler is able to provide scheduling services with a fixed upper-bound on execution times.
+In the realm of real-time operating systems, deterministic execution is key, and an O(1) scheduler was able to provide scheduling services with a fixed upper-bound on execution times.

 The O(1) scheduler was used in Linux releases 2.6.0 through 2.6.22 (2003-2007), at which point it was superseded by the Completely Fair Scheduler.

 Overview

 The Linux scheduler was overhauled completely with the release of kernel 2.6 in 2003.
 The new scheduler was called the O(1) scheduler.
 The algorithm used by the O(1) scheduler relies on active and expired arrays of processes to achieve constant scheduling time.
 Each process is given a fixed time quantum, after which it is preempted and moved to the expired array.
 Once all the tasks from the active array have exhausted their time quantum and have been moved to the expired array, an array switch takes place.
 Because the arrays are accessed only via pointer, switching them is as fast as swapping two pointers.
 This switch makes the active array the new empty expired array, while the expired array becomes the active array.